Feedback extortion policy

 Other goods and services not included in the original listing

-If a buyer contacts a seller with a problem, the seller should make every effort to resolve it.
-After the issue is concluded, a seller may ask the buyer to leave positive Feedback or high detailed seller ratings, or request a revision of previous negative or neutral Feedback.
+If a buyer contacts a seller with a problem, the seller should make every effort to resolve the issue.
+Once the transaction is concluded, a seller may ask the buyer to leave positive Feedback or high detailed seller ratings, or request a revision of previous negative or neutral Feedback.

 Make sure you follow these guidelines.
 If you don't, you may be subject to a range of actions, including limits of your buying and selling privileges and suspension of your account.